-The Goliath Project, Canadian Environmental Assessment Act, 2012 process commenced in November 2012 with Treasury Metals submission of a Project Description.
+The Goliath Project, Canadian Environmental Assessment Act, 2012 process commenced in November 2012 with Treasury Metals' submission of a Project Description.
 The Company worked in cooperation with all stakeholders and government agencies for both the creation and refinement of the Environmental Impact Statement ("EIS") under EA guidelines to ensure that all potential effects were appropriately defined, characterized, and, in turn, addressed.
 Following the submission of the final version of the EIS to the federal government's Canadian Environmental Assessment Agency the Company also addressed "Information Requests" for public stakeholders, Indigenous communities, and government agencies/experts.
-Treasury Metals received a positive decision statement on August 19, 2019, with the Minister of Environment and Climate Change Canada concluding that the Project is not likely to cause significant adverse environmental effects.
+Treasury Metals received the Decision Statement on August 19, 2019, with the Minister of Environment and Climate Change Canada concluding that the Project is not likely to cause significant adverse environmental effects.
 Potential benefits of the Project are expected to include employment and business opportunities, as well as tax revenues at all levels of government.
+In 2024, the Company will continue community consultations and prepare a description of changes to the project to align the 2019 EA with the project as described in the Prefeasibility Study; as required by section 2.16 of the Decision Statement.

 The Goliath Project as presented in the Prefeasibility Study differs in that the Goliath Project processing facility is proposed to accept ore from other deposits (specifically deposits from the Goldlund and Miller properties).
 The Company continues to work with relevant agencies to advance permitting and approvals.
 At this time, it is not anticipated that any changes to the Goliath Project will affect the current environmental assessment conclusions, nor would it require a review under the Impact Assessment Act for a mining expansion.
-Next steps for the Goliath Project are to proceed with additional environmental studies required to ensure that any changes to the project will meet the Company's EA commitments and the Decision Statement conditions along with furthering the project's permitting and approvals program.